kubeshop/helm-charts/charts/testkube/README.md

 ```

 ## Migration to upgradable CRDs helm chart
-Originally helm chart stored CRDs in special crds folder.
+Oiginally Helm chart stored CRDs in a special crds folder.
 In order to make them upgradable they were moved
-into regular templates folder.
-Unfortunately Helm uses different annotations and lables for resources located
+into the regular templates folder.
+Unfortunately Helm uses different annotations and labels for resources located
-in crds and temeplates folders.
+in crds and templates folders.
 Please run these commands to fix it:

 ```sh